Joan McIntyre (activist)

 Joan McIntyre (December 19, 1931 – June 22, 2016), also known as Joana McIntyre Varawa, was an American author and anti-whaling activist.
 A high-ranking member of Friends of the Earth in the early 1970s, she founded Project Jonah in 1974 to give focus on the specific goal of preventing whaling.
 After several successful and unsuccessful campaigns, she left the organization in 1983 due to excessive conflicts and politicking and later moved to Fiji.

 Childhood and education

 McIntyre stated that she was always interested in social issues during her teenage years, joining political school groups to protest matters like the use of the A-bomb.
-She graduated from the University of California with a degree in anthropology.
+She graduated from the University of California, Berkeley with a degree in anthropology.